-AR and VR are super exciting.
+AR and VR in events might sound exciting.
 So exciting that, in the midst of all the excitement, it’s easy to get lost and feel confused.
-First things first, it’s important to know how to distinguish AR from VR, mostly because they represent different things.
+First things first, it’s important to know how to distinguish AR from VR.
+They represent different things.

 Will puts forward some neat definitions, presenting AR as “augmented reality, the idea that you’re taking an existing world, and you’re augmenting and changing it in some way.
 Common examples of this is when you hold up your phone, it uses your camera to overlay and drop items in reality.
 Like for example, I’m looking at glasses.
 If I use my selfie camera, show it at my face and it overlays glasses over my face.
 It takes the reality which is me not having glasses and puts glasses on me.
 Or if you’ve ever used Google’s phone camera app, it allows you to drag and drop Star Wars characters into reality, and then boom, you have a Stormtrooper standing in your living room.
 Super cool, augmented reality”.